-Retirees live at high densities in Laharn and near the Cork University Hospital.
+Retirees live at high densities near the Mahon Golf Course and near the Cork University Hospital.
 There are some very dense retiree residences and nursing homes in Cork north of the river.

 Among all of the fares paid on board Cork publicly-subsidised buses in 2019, 29% of them were DSP Free Travel Passes, which are available to people over the age of 65 and people with certain disabilities.